OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 **WaveSeed(1)** and **WavedSeed(2)** (unused when **WaveMod** = 0, 5, or
-6) combined determine the initial seed (starting point) for the internal pseudorandom number generator needed to derive the internal wave kinematics from the wave frequency and direction spectra.
+6) combined determine the initial seed (starting point) for the internal pseudorandom number generator (pRNG) needed to derive the internal wave kinematics from the wave frequency and direction spectra.
+If both are numeric values, the Fortran intrinsic pRNG is used.
+If **WaveSeed(2)** is the string "RANLUX", an alternative pRNG included with the NWTC Library is used and the value of **WaveSeed(1)** is the seed.
 If you want to run different time-domain realizations for given boundary conditions (of significant wave height, and peak-spectral period, etc.), you should change one or both seeds between simulations.
 While the phase of each